The Administrative Policies

 1. Report to Management - Violations may be reported initially through standard management channels, beginning with the immediate supervisor.
 If for any reason it is not appropriate to report suspected violations to the immediate supervisor (e.g., the suspected violation is by the supervisor) individuals may go to a higher level of management within their school or division.

 2. If complaint is related to sexual misconduct or gender bias, see TAP No. 31, University Policy on Gender Discrimination and Sexual Misconduct.
-All other types of alleged discrimination should be reported to the University Affirmative Action Officer.
+All other types of alleged discrimination should be reported to the University's Director of Anti-Discrimination Policy and Compliance.
 Complaints or disputes related to non-discriminatory issues between an employee and the supervisor or other university representative should be reported to the Office of Human Resource Management.
-Because of the potential for abuse, as well as the possibility of serious personal and professional consequences resulting from such allegations, complaints made under these categories may not be anonymous.
-Personal contact with the complainant will insure a more efficient and effective investigation.

 3. Other Report Options For Violations Related To Mismanagement of University Resources – this would include but not be limited to: theft, waste or misuse of university financial resources or property, fraud, or neglect of fiscal responsibilities.
 To the extent that reporting suspected violations to management is not feasible or appropriate, the University has established two additional reporting methods by which violations may be reported in a confidential and anonymous manner: